matzayonc/shard-dungeon/README.md

 The shard execution must start the dungeon run, the player has to interact with the shard to effectively finish beat the dungeon's boss.

 Once the dungeon is over, Saya must have all the necessary info to update the world state on the base layer.

+### Checker programs

+To validate that all actions are valid, operator will extract all calls from transaction and run them again in the checker program.
+The diff from the checker will then be committed to the upstream chain.

 ### Managing conflicts